truj/midica/README.md

 ```
 ARGUMENTS:
 --help                : Print this message.
 --cli                 : Run in CLI mode (command line interface) without GUI.
                         Exits after all CLI related work is done.
 --keep-alive          : Don't exit, even if --cli has been used.
                         Mainly used for unit tests.
 --ignore-local-config : Doesn't use local config file.
 Use default config.
                         Without this argument the config is read from and
                         written into the file '.midica.conf' in the current
                         user's home directory.
 --soundfont=PATH      : Use the specified soundfont file.
 --import=PATH         : Import from the specified MidicaPL file.
 --import-midi=PATH    : Import from the specified MIDI file.
 --import-alda=PATH    : Import from the specified ALDA file by calling the
                         alda program.
 (ALDA needs to be installed.)
 --import-abc=PATH     : Import from the specified ABC file by calling
                         midi2abc. (abcMIDI needs to be installed.)
---import-lilypond=PATH : Import from the specified LilyPond file by calling
+--import-ly=PATH      : Import from the specified LilyPond file by calling
                         lilypond.
 (LilyPond needs to be installed.)
 --export-midi=PATH    : Export to the specified MIDI file.
 --export=PATH         : Export to the specified MidicaPL file. (*)
 --export-alda=PATH    : Export to the specified ALDA file. (*)

 (*) A file is exported to STDOUT if the export PATH is a dash (-).
     E.g. --export=-